Aradhya-Tripathi/fire-watch/README.md

 ## 📜 License

-`free-watch` is available under the MIT license.
+`Fire-watch` is available under the MIT license.
 See the LICENSE file for more info.

 ## 🤝 Contributing